sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 27-05-2018

+- https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/ The Importance of Deep Work & The 30-Hour Method for Learning a New Skill

 # 26-05-2018

 - https://eng.uber.com/deckgl-v5/ deck.gl v5: react-independant!